Cross Currents Sea Kayaking

 -

-the mix of participants, who come from 10 -12 different states, some as far away as Tennessee, Texas, California, Florida and Canada!
+the mix of participants, who come from 10 -12 different states, some as far away as Wisconsin, Ohio, Florida and Canada!

 -